 The tenancy of a virtual machine (VM) instance indicates whether the VM shares its Compute Engine server with VMs from other Google Cloud projects.
-If a VM shares its Compute Engine server with VMs from other Cloud projects, it is a multi-tenant VM.
+If a VM shares its Compute Engine server with VMs from other Google Cloud projects, it is a multi-tenant VM.
 If a VM doesn't share its Compute Engine server with VMs from other projects, it is a sole-tenant VM.

 VMs are multi-tenant by default.
 After you create a VM, Compute Engine places it on a multi-tenant server.
-Compute Engine allows users in other Cloud projects to create VMs on that server.
+Compute Engine allows users in other Google Cloud projects to create VMs on that server.

 Sole-tenancy is suited for workloads that require exclusive access to a Compute Engine server.
-Sole-tenancy lets you have exclusive access to a sole-tenant node, which is a Compute Engine server that is dedicated to hosting VMs from only your Cloud projects.
+Sole-tenancy lets you have exclusive access to a sole-tenant node, which is a Compute Engine server that is dedicated to hosting VMs from only your Google Cloud projects.

 For sole-tenant VMs, you pay for all of the hardware resources on the server because you are reserving an entire physical server.
 Pricing for a sole-tenant node is based on the price of the sole-tenant node type that you specify when you create a sole-tenant node template.
 This price includes a premium because you are reserving the entire physical server.